Valley Girl (1983 film): Soundtrack

 The end credits show songs by the Clash, Culture Club, Bananarama, and the Jam, but these songs are not heard in the film.
 After the film was completed, problems arose in acquiring the music rights and substitute songs had to be dubbed.
 Altogether the music rights cost $250,000 on top of the film's original $350,000 budget.

 The planned release of a soundtrack album on Epic Records (catalog number FE 38673) was cancelled due to the clearance problems with some of the songs.
 Instead, a different six-song mini-album was manufactured by Roadshow Records, a one-off subsidiary of Atlantic Releasing.
 The album never was released commercially, but a few copies were leaked and became highly valued collector's items.
 More common is a counterfeit copy which is distinguished by the misspelling of the title as "Valley Girls" on the spine of the album cover.

 In 1994, Rhino Records released a compilation of songs from the film's soundtrack on CD, which peaked at #155 on the Billboard 200.
 This was followed by a second volume titled More Music from the Valley Girl Soundtrack in 1995.

-The film originally carried the song "Who Can It Be Now?" by Men at Work in the scene where Randy hides in the shower hoping Julie will come in, but in the special edition DVD release, the song "Systematic Way" (Josie Cotton) carries over into the next scene.
+The film originally carried the song "Who Can It Be Now?" by Men at Work in the scene where Randy hides in the shower hoping Julie will come in, but in the special edition DVD release, the song "Systematic Way" by Josie Cotton carries over into the next scene.
+This song was not credited at the end of the movie's credit scroll.
+However, in the release of the Blu-Ray edition of the movie on October 30, 2018, the original song, "Who Can It Be Now?" by Men at Work, was restored to match the theatrical release.